-- Creating an Enterprise Team to guide the negotiations (including at a minimum representatives from the MOFP, PPP Unit, Attorney General's Chambers and owning Ministry/Agency); - Creating a reporting structure to Cabinet, with defined approval points; - Ensuring that specialised legal, financial, economic and technical advisors are engaged; - Only entering renegotiations if it seems likely that to do so will improve value for money (compared to not renegotiating) and there are no mechanisms to achieve the same end within the terms of the contract itself; - Conducting a formal value for money analysis, compared to a non-renegotiation counterfactual, before agreeing to the renegotiation.
+- Creating an Enterprise Team to guide the negotiations (including at a minimum, representatives from MOFPS, PPP Unit, Attorney-General's Chambers and Ministry with portfolio responsibility or subject Agency); - Creating a reporting structure to Cabinet, with defined approval points; - Ensuring that specialised legal, financial, economic and technical advisors are engaged;

+- Only entering renegotiations if it seems likely that to do so will improve value for money (compared to not renegotiating) and there are no mechanisms to achieve the same end within the terms of the contract itself; and - Conducting a formal value for money analysis, compared to a non-renegotiation counterfactual, before agreeing to the renegotiation.

-9.0 UNSOLICITED PROPOSALS
+10 UNSOLICITED PROPOSALS

-Unsolicited proposals can be beneficial, but also bring specific challenges.
-For this reason, this Policy, as well as the PPP Policy, recognises the benefit to the Government from the innovation and market interest that unsolicited proposals signal, while preserving competitive pressure and transparency.
+An Unsolicited Proposal (USP) is a written proposal that is submitted to the Government on the initiative of the offering entity/private party for the purpose of entering into an arrangement with the Government, and is not in response to a Request for Proposal (RfP), or any other government-initiated solicitation or programme.
+Unsolicited Proposals can be beneficial, but also bring specific challenges.
+For this reason, this PPP Policy recognizes the benefit to the Government from the innovation and market interest that unsolicited proposals signal, while preserving competitive pressure and transparency.